chartmogul/chartmogul-python/README.md

 You can also pass to the Config initializer:
 * `request_timeout=` sets timeout for requests (seconds), default: none (see [requests docs](http://docs.python-requests.org/en/master/user/quickstart/#timeouts) for details)

+### Rate Limits & Exponential Backoff
+The library will keep retrying if the request exceeds the rate limit or if there's any network related error.
+By default, the request will be retried for 20 times (approximated 15 minutes) before finally giving up.

+You can change the retry count from the Config initializer:

+ * `max_retries=` sets the maximum number of retries for failed requests, default: 20
+ * `backoff_factor=` sets the exponential backoff factor, default: 2

+Set it to 0 to disable it.

 ## Usage

 The library is based on [promises](https://pypi.python.org/pypi/promise) (mechanism similar to futures).